 You also cannot AirPlay Sky Go from an iPad or iPhone, so if you subscribe to that service, you need to look elsewhere.
 But at least Now TV is available.

-Apple has dropped the price of the Apple TV in recent months, first to £79 and then to £59, which does represent good value but as a replacement device is almost here, you might consider holding on.
+Apple has dropped the price of the Apple TV in recent months, first to £79 and then to £59, which does represent good value but as a replacement device is here, you might consider bumping your budget up a bit.

 Google Nexus Player